Vajresh-D-Kulkarni/Internship-Projects/README.md

 This is an Internship Project.
-Containing Used Car Price Prediction
+Containing Used Car Price Prediction and Heart Disease Prediction.